eldertek/tagmap/docs/architecture.md

    - Creation and editing of geolocated notes
    - Permission management for notes
    - Filtering and searching
+   - Side panel dialog box interface for note management
+   - Display enterprise name on notes for administrators

 5. **Drawing Tools**
    - Polygon creation with area calculation